BrianSantoso/snake/README.md

 # snake
-The class Snake game in JavaScript.
+The classic Snake game in JavaScript.
 Only 1 file.
 All code written by Brian Santoso.
 ## High Scores
 1. Matt Au          - 58
 2. Brian Santoso    - 57